Neurocardiology: Arrhythmias

-In a study relating to relationship of neurocardiology of arrhythmias and sudden cardiac death, they hypothesized that the individual with a diseased heart has a greater likelihood of experiencing cardiac arrhythmias and sudden cardiac death when the neurocardiac axis is activated.
-An arrhythmia is defined as any disturbance in the cardiac activation sequence or any deviation from accepted limits of rate or regularity of the normal impulse.
-The main types of arrhythmia leading to sudden cardiac death are tachyarrhythmias and bradyarrhythmias.
+In a study relating to the relationship between neurocardiology and arrhythmias and sudden cardiac death, the authors hypothesized that an individual with a diseased heart has a greater likelihood of experiencing cardiac arrhythmias and sudden cardiac death when the neurocardiac axis is activated.
+An arrhythmia is defined as any disturbance in the cardiac activation sequence or any deviation from accepted limits for the rate or regularity of the normal impulse.
+The main types of arrhythmias leading to sudden cardiac death are tachyarrhythmias and bradyarrhythmia.
 Tachyarrhythmias are associated with ventricular fibrillation and ventricular tachycardia.
 Bradyarrhythmias are associated with complete atrioventricular blockage and sudden asystole.
 The underlying cause of sudden cardiac death is unclear, despite the understanding that heart disease causes arrhythmias, which in turn produce sudden cardiac death.
-Lown describes the heart as the target, and the brain is called the trigger.
-Sudden cardiac death is triggered by an electrical accident, which can be treated with ventricular defibrillation.
+Lown describes the heart as the target, and the brain as the trigger.
+If a sudden cardiac death is triggered by an electrical accident, it can be treated with ventricular defibrillation.

 Stroke

 Stroke activates the neurocardiac axis, producing arrhythmias, cardiac damage, and sudden death.
-In a recent study on patients with already diseased hearts and electrocardiographic abnormalities, there was evidence of lost hypothalamic-medullary integration at the midbrain.
-This resulted in the fact that overactivity in the parasympathetic nervous system may also cause sudden death with asystole after stroke.
-Catecholamine medications have been studied to mediate the effects of electrocardiographic changes and heart damage.
+In a recent study on patients with already diseased hearts and electrocardiographic abnormalities, there was evidence of lost hypothalamic–medullary integration at the midbrain.
+This resulted in the observation that overactivity in the parasympathetic nervous system may also cause sudden death with asystole after stroke.
+Catecholamine medications have been studied for their ability to mediate the effects of electrocardiographic changes and heart damage.

 Epilepsy

-Sudden death from epilepsy is not very common, with a rate of approximately 2 in a thousand.
-The present understanding about how sudden cardiac death can result from epilepsy is that the brain is stimulating an arrhythmia.
+Sudden death from epilepsy is not very common, with a rate of approximately two cases in every thousand.
+The present understanding about how sudden cardiac death can result from epilepsy is that the brain stimulates an arrhythmia.
 Recordings during seizures report that the onset of tachycardia just prior to the seizure is common, with both atrial and ventricular ectopy.
-The sudden epileptic death may be a result of the sympathetic activation or autonomic imbalance of the nervous system as described earlier.
+A sudden epileptic death may be a result of the sympathetic activation or autonomic imbalance of the nervous system, as described earlier.